Blog

 Comparing Effects: Mitragynine vs 7-Hydroxymitragynine

-When people ask about the difference between these two alkaloids, they usually want to know how the effects will feel different in practice.
+Mitragynine produces milder, longer-building effects, while 7-hydroxymitragynine produces stronger, faster effects at much smaller amounts.
 While individual experiences vary, there are some general patterns that tend to emerge when comparing the two compounds.

 7-hydroxymitragynine delivers more punch per milligram.
 Users who try products with significant 7-oh content often report faster onset and more pronounced effects.
 These can include stronger feelings of relaxation and physical comfort compared to what you might experience with standard leaf.
 The intensity of 7-oh means that doses can be smaller, though getting the amount right becomes more critical.